josephharney/zmk_corne/README.md

 - [ ] Switch the base layer from colemak to colemak dh(m)

+- [ ] re-map thumb keys to match the advantage 360

 - [ ] Figure out what to do with the extra thumb keys

 - [ ] update nav layer to use arrow keys in inverted T